Gambela (city)

 Gambela (ጋምቤላ), also spelled Gambella, is a city and separate woreda in Ethiopia and the capital of the Gambela Region.
-Located in Anyuak Zone, at the confluence of the Openo River and its tributary the Jajjabe, the city has a latitude and longitude of 8°15′N 34°35′E and an elevation of 526 meters.
-It is surrounded by Gambela Zuria.
+Located in Anyuak Zone, at the confluence of the Baro River and its tributary the Jajjabe, the city has a latitude and longitude of 8°15′N 34°35′E and an elevation of 526 meters.
+It is surrounded by Gambella Zuria.

-Gambela is important because bridges over both the Baro and the Jajjaba are located in that city.
-The naath are the inhabitants of Gambela and they have their own language.
-The town also boasts an airport (ICAO code HAGM, IATA GMB) and is near the Gambela National Park.
+Gambela is important because bridges over both the Openo and the Jajjaba are located in that city.
+The town also boasts an airport (ICAO code HAGM, IATA GMB) and is near the Gambella National Park.

 History

 Gambela was founded because of its location on the Baro, a tributary of the Nile, which was seen by both the British and Ethiopia as an excellent highway for exporting coffee and other goods from the fertile Ethiopian Highlands to Sudan and Egypt.

 British concession (1902–1956)

 Emperor Menelik II granted Britain use of a port along the Baro on 15 May 1902, and in 1907 the port and a customs station were founded at Gambela.

 A shipping service run by Sudan Railways linked Khartoum with Gambela, a distance of 1,366 kilometers.
 According to Richard Pankhurst, by the mid-1930s boats sailed twice a month during the rainy season, taking seven days downstream and eleven upstream.